pouchdb/pouchdb/TESTING.md

 - `pouchdb-express-router` (default): a minimal implementation of the CouchDB API that supports the replication protocol but not the `query()` or `find()` methods.
-- `pouchdb-server`: this is a full reimplementation of the CouchDB API on top of PouchDB, including Mango and map-reduce queries.
 - `couchdb-master`: use this value if you already have CouchDB running; it causes `COUCH_HOST` to be set to the correct value.